Social alienation: Self-estrangement

 Self-estrangement is an elusive concept in sociology, as recognized by Seeman, although he included it as an aspect in his model of alienation.
 Some, with Marx, consider self-estrangement to be the result and thus the heart of social alienation.
-Self-estrangement can be defined as "the psychological state of denying one's own interests – of seeking out extrinsically satisfying, rather than intrinsically satisfying, activities...".
+Self-estrangement can be defined as "the psychological state of denying one's own interests – of seeking out extrinsically rather than intrinsically satisfying, activities...".
 It could be characterized as a feeling of having become a stranger to oneself, or to some parts of oneself, or alternatively as a problem of self-knowledge, or authenticity.

 Seeman recognized the problems inherent in defining the "self", while post-modernism in particular has questioned the very possibility of pin-pointing what precisely "self" constitutes.
-Gergen argues that: "the traditional view of self versus society is deeply problematic and should be replaced by a conception of the self as always already immersed in relatedness.
-On this account, the individual's lament of 'not belonging' is partially a by-product of traditional discourses themselves".
-If the self is relationally constituted, does it make sense to speak of "self-estrangement" rather than "social isolation"?
+Further in that way, if the self is relationally constituted, does it make sense to speak of "self-estrangement" rather than "social isolation"?
 Costas and Fleming suggest that although the concept of self-estrangement "has not weathered postmodern criticisms of essentialism and economic determinism well", the concept still has value if a Lacanian reading of the self is adopted.
 This can be seen as part of a wider debate on the concept of self between humanism and antihumanism, structuralism and post-structuralism, or nature and nurture.